 - Experience in relevant markets

-How long does it take Berkeley Lab to negotiate a license?
+How long does it take LBNL to negotiate a license?

 Every license is different.
 The time depends upon the complexity of the transaction.
 It generally takes a few months.